nestordemeure/nestordemeure.github.io/content/cooking/savoury/weekday_meal/pasta_tomatoes.md

 * rince the basil leaves and dice them very finely
 * crush the garlic
-* cut the cherry tomatoes in fourth
+* cut the cherry tomatoes in fourth[^blend]

+[^blend]: You could blend them for a smooth sauce, but a bit of homogeneity is not bad and makes the recipe easier and faster.

 #### Pasta